mikemckiernan/sphinx-play/review/pr-35/_sources/good-readme.md.txt

 ### Installing _project_ from Source

 Refer to the CONTRIBUTING.md documentation for information about installing _project_ from source.

 ### Running _project_ with Docker

-NVIDIA provides _project_ in the Merlin containers that are available from the NVIDIA GPU Cloud container registry.
+NVIDIA provides _project_ in the Merlin containers that are available from the container registry for NVIDIA GPU Cloud (NGC).

 Add the standard table of container images here.

 ## Getting Started / First Steps / Using _project_ (Optional)

-If it is possible to show a short code sample that demonstrates how to use the project, include it here and consider omitting the next heading.
+If you can show a short and runnable code sample that demonstrates how to use the project, include it here and consider omitting the next heading.

 ```python
 from myproject import SomeClass